 Where do I get a jeep for the safari?

+It is not tricky and complicated to get a jeep for your Yala safari.
+There is a large number of jeeps providing service to travellers in Yala.
 You can get hold of a jeep either at the entrance of Yala national park or in Tissamaharama.
 You get a large number of jeeps near the lake of Tissamaharma and you can book a jeep spontaneously.
+Usually, the jeep drivers start their journey from Tissamaharama, which is the biggest city close to Yala national park.
+I fact, most travellers stay overnight in Tissamaharama, where there is a large concentration of hotels and guest houses.

 Other popular places near Yala

 Kataragama temple, Yatalatissa Buddhist temple, Kirinda

 What are the does and doesn’t of Yala national park safari tours?

 1. Don’t ever take fruits into the national park elephants smell the fruits and come to you